Dartmouth-OpenAV/microservice-zoom-room-sdk/README.md

 # microservice-zoom-room-sdk

-!! work in progress, not usable as of yet.
+!! work in progress, barely usable if you are familiar with microserives.
+More to come soon.